 Pearl of the Inn valley

 The beauty and variety of the Alpine region, with its rolling hills, steep crags and charming valleys, is nothing short of amazing.
 And right at its heart lies Oberaudorf in the Inn valley.
 Anyone coming here should bring one thing above all: plenty of time.
 Oberaudorf and the enchanting and unspoilt region that surrounds it have lots to offer.
-Be it outdoor activities or simply relaxing – in Oberaudorf visitors can do both and much more besides.

 The Tatzelwurm waterfalls are certainly worth a stop on any journey along the German Alpine Road: they gurgle, gush, foam and sparkle as they plunge 95 metres across two sections of a rocky gorge.
 Two bridges grant spectacular views of the cascading waters.